 Developing empathy in children is one of our most important jobs as parents and caregivers.
-There are three main kinds of empathy: affective, cognitive and compassionate.
+There are three main kinds of empathy: emotional, cognitive and compassionate.
 According to empathy experts Daniel Goleman and Paul Ekman, we use these three in concert to realize empathy’s full potential.

 Emotional empathy may be the most familiar to us.
 It’s the ability to sense the emotions that another person is feeling—like when you tear up at a sad movie or feel elated for the player who just scored the winning goal.

-Early childhood is the perfect time to support affective empathy: This processing of emotions plays out in the limbic system, a part of the brain that develops early in life.
+Early childhood is the perfect time to support emotional empathy: This processing of emotions plays out in the limbic system, a part of the brain that develops early in life.
 We can cultivate this natural ability in our kids in simple ways every day.

 Rather than feeling daunted by the massive list of nuanced feelings we experience, focus on helping kids learn the six basic emotions first: Anger, Disgust, Fear, Happiness, Sadness and Surprise.
 These are experienced by people all over the world, say experts like Paul Ekman.

 We can use language to provide a mirror to kids and help them tune into how they are feeling.
-This helps kids develop emotional awareness, an important point from which kids can become aware of emotions in others.
-To support emotional awareness, acknowledge and validate childrens’ emotions—even the big ones.
+This helps kids develop emotional awareness—something they need in order to become aware of emotions in others.
+To support emotional awareness, acknowledge and validate children's emotions—even the big ones.
 Help kids name their emotions by asking them questions like, “What are you feeling?”
 “Are you feeling sad?”
 Fred Rogers suggested narrating to them what you are seeing, saying things like, “I see you seem angry.
 Are you feeling angry inside too?”
 Wonder with kids what, in particular, is causing their emotional response.
 For example, “Are you feeling afraid of that dog?” or “Are you sad that mommy has to say goodbye for a little while?”